bredelings/BAli-Phy/TODO/ImproveAnalysis.md

 ### 10. Preserve and deepen BAli-Phy-specific strengths

-The general packages mostly stop at scalar traces and tree samples. `bp-summarize` also understands sampled alignments, indel models, ancestral states, and BAli-Phy model code.
+The general packages mostly stop at scalar traces and tree samples. `bpy-summarize` also understands sampled alignments, indel models, ancestral states, and BAli-Phy model code.
 That is its comparative advantage.

 Separate improvement programs could explore: